 - get regular exercise

 If hepatitis is the cause, there are medications that can help.
 There may also be medications that can relieve some of the symptoms of the disease.
 A liver transplant is also a treatment.
-If you are concerned about Cirrhosis, you should plan to see a gastroenterologist.
+If you are concerned about Cirrhosis, you should see an internal medicine specialist.